-This small hotel has parquet floorings, very tidy and nice.
+This small hotel has parquet flooring, very tidy and nice.
 It has its charms.
-The room costs 60 € per night without breakfast.
-We had the view of the valley, a small private bathroom, a little water boiler for the daily instant coffee or tea and a small tv.
+The (double) room costs 60 € per night without breakfast.
+We had the view of the valley, a small private bathroom, a little water boiler for the daily instant coffee or tea and a small TV.
 Basically, next door is a Chinese restaurant and across the street is a pizzeria (pizza hut).

 The hotel lies ideally next to the station, and despite its proximity, it is relatively quiet.
 The bus stop was just a few meters away.
 The old town centre is also only about 15-20 minutes walk from there.
 All buses passing there are going to various castles and places of interest in Sintra.
 We actually planned to visit a few coastal town on that day but unfortunately, we were not able to find the right stop of those buses going to these places, so we decided instead to visit the castles first.
 We immediately got on the bus en route to Palácio Nacional da Pena.
 This colourful fairytale-like castle along with the Sintra’s Cultural Landscape and the surrounding castle was inscribed to the UNESCO’s World Heritage List.
 We’ve realised the rush when the bus stopped at the next bend where a throng of about thirty elderly tourists got in, all on the way to the castle.
 Eventually, we had to give up our seats.
 The zigzag road up was quite narrow and standing in the bus made it a bit uncomfortable.
 We finally arrived at the entrance of the castle and immediately run for the ticket booth faster than the group of elderly people.
 I feel so silly.